Ledger Initialization

 ./bin/fabric-cli configure create all --local-network=network2

-Load access control and verification policies onto the ledgers of network1
+Load access control and verification policies onto the ledgers of network1 and network2 by running (replace <1/2> with number of organizations in the network):

 ./bin/fabric-cli configure network --local-network=network1 --num-orgs=<1/2>